Jaguar Associate Group By-Laws as Amended December 2023

 ARTICLE-XIII – COMMENDATORY ACTION

 A. Any Member who in the opinion of the Board, has made an outstanding contribution toward the promotion or attainment of the purposes, objectives, or interests of the Club may be cited by the Board for commendation for such contribution.
 The Board shall investigate such contribution brought to its attention and shall determine whether such contribution merits a special commendation.
-In the event, such commendation is approved by the Board, the Secretary shall notify the subject Member in writing of the commendation and the citation shall be read to the membership at the next regular Club meeting, and be published in the next issue of the JAGazette.
+In the event, such commendation is approved by the Board, the Secretary shall notify the subject Member in writing of the commendation and the citation shall be read to the membership at the next regular Club meeting and be published in the next issue of the JAGazette and electronic media.

 B. From time to time a Member in good standing may propose to a Board member that another particular Member in good standing be designated a Life Member.
 The Member being proposed for this recognition must have been a Member in good standing for a minimum of ten years, and must have served a full, elected term on the Board of Directors as a Director, and must have made a significant contribution to the J.A.G. club, as defined in section A of this Article XIII.
 If after reviewing the proposal, the Life membership is approved by six Directors, the action will be announced in the next issue of the JAGazette, and the Member shall be recognized as a Life Member at a regular scheduled Club meeting.

 ARTICLE XIV - DISSOLUTION